 Tumor markers are the biological chemicals produced or found in the tumour cells.
 The tumour markers blood test detects the presence of these chemicals in the blood of the patient.

 - In the case of ovarian cancer, the test for cancer antigen 125 levels may be elevated, and the HE4 (human epididymis protein 4) levels may be elevated.

 - In the case of germ cell tumours, the HCG, AFP & LDH levels of the patient are elevated.

-- For stromal cell tumour, the level of inhibin B, AMH, estrogen and testosterone is elevated in the blood.
+- For stromal cell tumor, the level of inhibin B, AMH, estrogen and testosterone is elevated in the blood.

-The treatment depends on the type and stage of cancer, and whether the patient wants to have children in the future or not.
+The treatment of ovarian cancer depends on the type and stage of cancer, and whether the patient wants to have children in the future or not.

 The treatments are as follows: